Converting Social Interest into High Intent Website Visitors

 Lilah: Welcome to our webinar ‘Converting Social Interest into High Intent Website Visitors.
 We're really excited to have a chat with you today.
 You've got myself, I'm Lilah Waite, I'm the Chief Marketing Officer at Lead Forensics and we have Pete with us.
 So, Pete, I'll let you introduce yourself.

 Pete: Thank you, Lilah.
-Yeah, so, I'm Pete and I am the Head of Digital at Lead Forensics.
+I’m Pete and I am the Head of Digital at Lead Forensics.

 Lilah: Super.
-So let's jump straight into it.
-I think we do have some people still joining us, but hopefully, they'll be able to catch up.
-Obviously, if you do have any questions throughout today's session, then do let us know by filling out the question section.
-And if we ever get a chance to answer those questions specifically, we will answer them today.
+So let’s jump straight into it.
+I think we do have some people still joining us but hopefully they’ll be able to catch up.
+Obviously, if you do have any questions throughout today’s session, then do let us know by filling out the question section and if we get a chance to answer those questions specifically, we will answer them today.
 Otherwise, we will be sure to follow up with you after the session.
 So, first question then for you, Pete.
 How do we go about increasing our followers?
-Let's start up base point, first of all.
+Let’s start at the base point, first of all.

 Pete: Yeah, absolutely.
-So I think that's quite a common question.
-It's one that a lot of people ask, and there are a number of ways you can go about increasing your followers.
+So I think that’s quite a common question.
+It’s one that a lot of people ask and there are a number of ways you can go about increasing your followers.
 So you could expose your brand to new audiences using paid activity.
 You can flaunt your socials on your website and on your content.
-You can actively engage with relevant influencers on social media in the hope that you'll acquire a few of their followers.
-Or you could even perhaps engage with your current audience, encourage them to share some posts, or ask for follow referrals.
-I'm sure we're all guilty of adding a friend and an Instagram competition to win a holiday in the Bahamas, but all of this is kind of worthless if we're not providing our audience with value.
-You know, what's in it for them to follow you?
+You can actively engage with relevant influencers on social media in the hope that you’ll acquire a few of their followers.
+Or you could even perhaps engage with your current audience, encourage them to share some posts or ask for follow referrals.
+I’m sure we’re all guilty of adding a friend for an Instagram competition to win a holiday in the Bahamas but all of this is kind of worthless if we’re not providing our audience with value.
+What’s in it for them to follow you?
 So businesses need to really spell that out.
-What it is that they do, why they're different to the competition, and what value do they offer to a follower?
+What it is that they do, why they’re different to the competition and what value do they offer to a follower?
 Now, a consistent social strategy will provide a platform for the audience to grow organically.
-And so as long as you are showing that value to a follower and to your current audience that will grow, it's just making sure that you're communicating those sort of social USPs, if you like.
+So as long as you are showing that value to a follower and to your current audience, that will grow.
+It’s just making sure that you’re communicating those sorts of social USPs, if you like.

 Lilah: OK, so there's lots of ways that you can grow your audience kind of organically.
 You don't necessarily need to do paid advertising, that sort of thing.
 As long as you're offering value and then — almost like that peer-to-peer referral — and potentially, as you say, influencer to referral, can actually drive more traffic, potentially.
 Is that right?